Daily Advent Reflection & Creche Exhibit

 Creche Exhibit & Virtual Pilgrimage

 Welcome to the St. Gregory's Episcopal Church virtual "Journey to Bethlehem".
 During these days of Advent, as we prepare our hearts for the arrival of Jesus, we will present creche scenes from various countries throughout the world.
 Our hope is to share the beautiful tapestry of cultural images of the Holy Family.
-We'll also share a brief explanation of the creche and a reflection taken from John Piper's "The Dawning of Indestructible Joy".
+We'll also share a brief explanation of the creche and a reflection taken from John Piper's "Good News of Great Joy".
 Our hope is that this journey will be a blessing to you as you prepare your hearts to be the dwelling place of the Christ Child.

 John Piper is founder and teacher of desiringGod.org and chancellor of Bethlehem College & Seminary.
 For more than thirty years, he served as pastor of Bethlehem Baptist Church, Minneapolis.
 He is author of more than fifty books, and his sermons, articles, books, and more are available free of charge at desiringGod.org.